-When it comes to have a tour to Zhangjiajie, the food there never ranks on the top of your travel list.
+When it comes to having a tour to Zhangjiajie, the food there never ranks on the top of your travel list.
 What let you hop on a plane and go are the otherworldly Hallelujah Mountains of Zhangjiajie National Forest Park, world-class Glass Bridge in Zhangjiajie Grand Canyon and the thrilling Cliff-hanging Glass Walkway on the mountain top of Tianmen Mountain.
 The food in Zhangjiajie is somewhat like a warm and unique gift for tourists.
 Though you didn’t add it to your tour plan, you will get such a surprise when you arrive.

 Zhangjiajie is situated in the northwest edge of Hunan Province, China.
 Hunan Cuisine, with an abbreviation name of Xiang Cuisine, is one of the 8 Famous Cuisines of China.
 It is well-known for its fragrant, sour and spicy flavor.
 Zhangjiajie Cuisine also belongs to Xiang Cuisine, but it adds more ethnic features in, because Zhangjiajie is also home to three major ethnic groups - the Tujia, Bai and Miao.
-Most of the specialty dishes in Zhangjiajie are cooked with fresh local ingredients, and once moved to other places, the original local flavor will be different in taste.
-Therefore, have a try about the unique local dishes when you touring Zhangjiajie.
+Most of the specialties in Zhangjiajie are cooked with fresh local ingredients, and once moved to other places, the original local flavor will be different in taste.
+Therefore, have a try about the unique local dishes when you are touring Zhangjiajie.
 What to eat?
 This guide will introduce you the most popular Zhangjiajie Food you can have a taste!

 • Pinyin: sān xià guō